When Is the Best Time

 - Rübezahlstiege; is one of the most difficult ones.
-Climbing experiences are helpful to master it.
+Climbing experiences are helpful in mastering it.

-- It’s only allowed to climb up on dry rocks if there was rain before you have to wait an entire day because if the stone is wet, it’s less stable and can break.
+- It’s only allowed to climb up on dry rocks.
+If there was rain before, you have to wait an entire day; if the stone is wet, it’s less stable and can break.

 - Chalk is not allowed; it would destroy the sandstone over time.

-- All kind of metal for your protection while climbing is forbidden.
+- All kinds of metal for your protection while climbing is prohibited.
 Instead, you only use a special type of knot that has to be put in narrow cracks.
-Climbing lessons for this unique technique is offered.
+Climbing lessons for this unique technique are offered.

 Climbing School Lilienstein in German only; e-mail address: [email protected]